getsentry/sentry-docs/docs/clients/cocoa/dsym.rst

 If `Bitcode <https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html#//apple_ref/doc/uid/TP40012582-CH35-SW2>`__
 **is enabled** in your project, you will have to upload the dSYM to Sentry **after** it has finished processing in the iTunesConnect.
+We also recommend using the latest Xcode 8.1 version for submitting your build.
 The dSYM can be downloaded in three ways.

 Use Fastlane